gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This avoids a 2nd request for the JAR file when the POM is missing, making dependency resolution from Maven repositories faster in this case.

-### Ability to specify custom reasons for dependency declarations and resolution rules
+### Allow declared reasons for dependency and resolution rules

 In complex builds, it can become hard to interpret dependency resolution results and why a [dependency declaration](userguide/customizing_dependency_resolution_behavior.html) or a [rule](userguide/inspecting_dependencies.html#sec:dependency_declaration_reasons) was added to a build script.
 To improve on this situation, we extended all the corresponding APIs with the capability to define a _reason_ for each declaration or rule.

 These reasons are shown in dependency insight reports and error messages if the corresponding declaration or rule influenced the resolution result.
 In the future, they will also be shown in build scans.

     dependencies {
         implementation('org.ow2.asm:asm:6.0') {